-Most scholars maintain that Wolfram misunderstood the French of his informant Kyot of Provence and dismiss his word constructions.
+Most scholars maintain that Wolfram misunderstood the French of his informant Kyot of Provence and dismissed his word constructions.
 They may be overlooking that his German patron Herman of Thuringia was raised by King Louis VII in Paris with his older daughter, who would later become Marie de Champagne, Chrétien patroness.
 Hence, they may not realize that he had help to play with French words like Chrétien in his jeux de mots.
-Why else did scholars suggest he confused Kyot with Guiot de Provins, a Cistercian monk who turned troubadour and became famous for the poem "La Bible", which is a positive reversal of the vita of Helinandus?
-To support their mistaken identification they translate Wolfram's ambiguous reference lachantiure to Kyot as "le chanteur", the singer.
+Why else did scholars suggest he confused Kyot with Guiot de Provins?
+The latter was a Cistercian monk, but unlike Hélinand de Froidmont, he left the order to write "La Bible," a satirical poem against the Church.
+To support their mistaken identification some scholars translate Wolfram's ambiguous reference lachantiure to Kyot as "le chanteur", the singer.
 The English adaptation of Helen M. Mustard and Charles E. Passage (1961) makes a number of valuable contributions to our research, including the option l'enchanteur (magician), which they base on the analogy lampriure (l'empereur).
 Until well into the 20th century many German scholars were of the opinion that Kyot is an invention.
 They felt that Wolfram followed the ideas of Chrétien and Robert, who both claimed to have worked from other sources, and took this as some sort of contest to enhance the authenticity of their versions.

 We take the same position as we do with Chrétien, that it is a serious mistake to underestimate these poets.
 As we will show throughout this website, Wolfram was a lot more sophisticated than these scholars give him credit for.
 Not only does he claim access to a lost source, but that it is an important clue that it was discovered by no other than the mysterious Kyot: